danielpodrazka/editor-mcp/README.md

 - Dictionary containing the selected lines, line range, and ID for verification

 **Note**:
-- This tool validates the selection against max_edit_lines
+- This tool validates the selection against max_select_lines
 - The selection details are stored for use in the overwrite tool
 - This must be used before calling the overwrite tool